Loading...

 Early acceptance and rolling admissions

-You may come across programs with Early Action rounds or rolling admissions.
+You may come across MBA programs that offer Early Action rounds or rolling admissions.

-Duke University’s Fuqua School of Business, for example, has an Early Decision period ahead of its Round 1 deadline.
-When it comes to these Early Decision rounds, know that early admission can come with strings attached.
+For example, Duke University’s Fuqua School of Business has an Early Decision period ahead of its round 1 deadline.
+According to Petia, these work a little differently to normal application rounds.

-Rolling admissions, on the other hand, is all about flexibility.
-Columbia Business School uses a rolling admissions process, rather than rounds, accepting all applications up until one final deadline.
+On the other hand, rolling admissions is all about flexibility.
+Columbia Business School uses a rolling admissions process, whereby applications are reviewed and accepted throughout the year (rather than in separate rounds).

 Register for the GMAT Now!